The TTC & Rider Backlash: Grappling with Public Perception and Performance

 A key principle of the free market economy is that consumers can influence the behaviours and service offerings of businesses based on where they choose to spend their money.
 Businesses will cater to consumer demands to maintain their market shares.
 But with the TTC being the sole mass transit system in Toronto and holding an invincible monopoly over the market, the organisation does not need to comply with consumer demands.

-However, the newly established right to strike among their staff, coupled with the June 7th Settlement already compelling the TTC to improve transit conditions and safety protocols, could potentially force them to make improvements.
+However, the newly established right to strike among their staff, coupled with the June 7th settlement already compelling the TTC to improve transit conditions and safety protocols, could potentially force them to make improvements.
 As such, the ruling that established the right of TTC workers to strike could catalyse several positive changes for TTC consumers, at least in regards to service quality and safety.

 Furthermore, many remain optimistic that the TTC, as a municipal public service with an ethical obligation to act in the best interest of Toronto's residents, will eventually respond to public outcries for change, with the hope that the adaptations to Bloor Station are just the beginning.